Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking

 \section{Background And Related Work}

+In this section, we introduce related work on test repair to provide a background on existing approaches.

-\textbf{Automatic UI test repair.} Different from traditional unit tests, UI tests are typically used in UI applications (e.g., Web apps and mobile apps) to validate the functionality of a particular component through a sequence of UI event actions (e.g., clicking a button)~\cite{water}.
-When the UI application under test evolves, the corresponding UI tests may crash, leading to significant effort required to manually fix these broken tests.
+\textbf{Automatic UI test repair.} Unlike traditional unit tests, UI tests are typically used to validate the functionality of particular UI application components through simulated user interactions such as button clicks.~\cite{water}.
+When a UI application evolves, the corresponding UI tests may crash, leading to significant effort required to manually fix these broken tests.
 Several techniques have been proposed for UI test maintenance~\cite{ water,vista,UITESTFIX,ATOM,CHATEM,sitar,theory_repair,Vifer,color,WTSR}.
 Most of these techniques focus on maintaining UI tests for mobile applications~\cite{ATOM,CHATEM,xu2021guider,METER,Vifer}, Web applications~\cite{water,vista,color,UITESTFIX,WTSR} or desktop applications~\cite{sitar,theory_repair}.
-Existing Web UI test repair techniques~\cite{water,vista,UITESTFIX} typically involve (1) executing the test, (2) extracting information from the Webpage based on various textual attributes~\cite{water} or visual information~\cite{vista} of Web elements, (3) using different matching algorithms to match the element based on the extracted information, and (4) updating the locator of the matched element in the UI test to fix the broken test.
+Prior Web UI test repair techniques~\cite{water,vista,UITESTFIX} typically (1) execute the test, (2) extract information from the Webpage based on various attributes~\cite{water} or visual information~\cite{vista} of Web elements, (3) use various matching algorithms, and (4) update the locator of the matched element in the UI test to fix the broken test.

-Model-based approaches~\cite{ATOM,CHATEM,sitar,theory_repair,dataset} build a model of the application under test and modify the event flow to fix test cases.
-Meanwhile, several heuristic-based approaches~\cite{water,vista,UITESTFIX} relocate elements using UI matching algorithms and update the broken tests via replacement of the matched elements.
-As heuristic-based approaches do not require building a model which may not be practical for large-scale applications, our paper mainly evaluates these approaches.
+Model-based approaches~\cite{ATOM,CHATEM,sitar,theory_repair,dataset} build a model of the application under test and modify the event flow to fix tests.
+Meanwhile, several heuristic-based approaches~\cite{water,vista,UITESTFIX} relocate elements with UI matching algorithms and update broken tests via replacement of the matched elements.
+As heuristic-based approaches without building a model are more practical for large-scale applications, our paper mainly evaluates these approaches.
 A recent approach~\cite{Vifer} first matches elements of two versions of Android apps using various similarity metrics (e.g., semantic embedding similarity, and layout similarity based on node embeddings of the GUI layout tree), and then repairs the tests by updating broken locators.
-We did not compare against ~\cite{UITESTFIX, WTSR} as their matching algorithm is not publicly available and exclude model-based tool~\cite{imtiaz2021automated} as the provided code fails to compile due to missing dependencies.